jiggy-ai/jiggybase/docs/FAQ.md

 ### What is a Token?

-A token is the basic unit of text, usually a short word or part of a longer word, that forms the input and output to language processing models such as ChatGPT.
+Most JiggyBase users dont need to worry about tokens.
+If you are interested, a token is the basic unit of text, usually a short word or part of a longer word, that forms the input and output to language processing models such as ChatGPT.
 On average one token corresponds to 0.75 words in English.
 In JiggyBase we define a page of text to be 1000 tokens, which is roughly equal to 500 words of text plus associated metadata.

 ### When using chat with my collections, are the responses taking into account knowledge from outside my collection?